mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 beta = 8/3
 ```

 Now we need to define the duration, sampling rate and initial conditions for the system.
 We will use a random number to instantiate the $x$ initial condition.
 This will ensure that every time we run this simulation, we get a different time series.
-There's no real functional necessity for this random instantiation, however it does serve to illustrate a level of robustness that the LI-ESN works regardless of initial condition.
+There's no functional necessity for this random instantiation, however it does serve to illustrate a level of robustness that the LI-ESN works regardless of initial condition.

 ```python